Los Angeles Marathon: Los Angeles Lite era

 The inaugural race in 1981, known as the "Jordache Los Angeles Pro-Am Marathon", was run with two sections, a professional section with 100,000 USD in prize money, and an amateur section.

 Both the 1982 and 1983 races were known as the "Los Angeles Lite Marathon".

 In 1983, runners were misdirected, but the course was changed to ensure that finishers ran at least a marathon.
 (Note: National Masters News reported that "a well-intending police car, leading headstarting wheelchair participants, got out of runners' sight after the first quarter-mile, uphill, hence, the missed turn", and noted that the race director's "nimble adjustments of markers and barriers prevented further calamity", resulting in finishers running at least 26 mi 411 yd, and the leaders running around 26 mi 1160 yd.
 One runner mentioned that many ended up jumping over a 3 ft cable in a parking lot due to the error.)

 ARRS has no record of any races in this series after 1983.

 Current era

 The inaugural marathon of the current series was first held in 1986.
+William Burke, the husband of former congresswoman and later Los Angeles County supervisor Yvonne Braithwaite Burke, was the inaugural president, and was responsible for obtaining corporate sponsorships and recruiting runners despite the lack of an organized running community.
+The first year had 11,000 entrants, the largest first-time marathon field, and ran a $357,000 operating deficit.

 In 1997, Nadezhda Ilyina crossed the finish line first, but was disqualified for cutting the course through a service station.
 (Note: Ilyina stated that she was looking for a restroom when she ran into a gas station.
 A referee stated that this gave her an advantage of at least 25 yd.)
 The victory went to Ilyina's friend and first-time marathoner Lornah Kiplagat.

+Burke and business partner Marie Patrick sold the marathon to Devine Racing in 2004 for $15 million.

-Since 2008, the operating rights to the Los Angeles Marathon are the property of former Los Angeles Dodgers owner, Frank McCourt.
+In 2008, Devine Racing sold the operating rights to the Los Angeles Marathon to then-Los Angeles Dodgers owner, Frank McCourt.
+McCourt announced in 2019 that he would donate the Los Angeles Marathon and parent company Conqur Endurance to The McCourt Foundation, a Boston-based philanthropic organization overseen by his cousin, Brian McCourt.
+The foundation uses the marathon as a means to fundraise with other charitable organizations.